Before you arrive or whilst you're here,

-find out more about the region's rich history.
+find out more about the region's natural and human history.

 Prespa: a Story for Man & Nature

-Dr. Catsadorakis has been at the forefront of preserving and promoting Prespa since the 1980s and is one of Greece’s most well-respected biologists.
+Dr. Catsadorakis has been at the forefront of conservation work in Prespa since the 1980s through his work at the Society for the Protection of Prespa, and is one of Greece’s most well-respected biologists.

 "It is not easy to assign this book to any precise category.
 It is not a novel.
 It is not a narrative.
 It is not a chronicle of a journey.
 It is not a travel guide.
 It is neither purely historical nor purely environmentalist, and it is not a fabrication either.
 Nor, indeed, does it simply describe a particular place and various events as experienced by the author through his personal involvement in them.
 It is, however, a book written with a fourfold purpose: to paint an all-round picture of Prespa, with enough information and technical data to make it intelligible and enjoyable for the lay reader while at the same time catering for more specialist interests; to draw attention to and highlight the extraordinary beauty and biodiversity of Prespa; to reveal the relations existing between the different elements that compromise this rich physical and cultural environment and, above all; to stimulate readers to contribute whatever they can to ensure that this marvellous piece of countryside is preserved intact for future generations."

 Difficult to find at a reasonable price online.
-We can buy it in Greece and ship it to you.
-Please email us at
+We can source copies and ship it to you.
+Email us at email@example.com

 One of the two young folk above, Julian has now written his own mini-masterpiece on Prespa, but through a completely different lens to Dr. Catsadorakis.